-- puppetlabs/reboot — A resource type for managing conditional reboots, which may be necessary for installing certain software.
+puppetlabs/reboot: A resource type for managing conditional reboots, which can be necessary for installing certain software.

-- puppetlabs/dism — A resource type for enabling and disabling Windows features (on Windows 7/2008 R2 and newer).
+puppetlabs/dism: A resource type for enabling and disabling Windows features (on Windows 7 or 2008 R2 and newer).

-There are also other resource types on the Puppet Forge created by community members.
-The best way to find new resource types is by searching for “windows” on the Puppet Forge and exploring the results.
+Other resource types created by community members are also available on the Forge.
+The best way to find new resource types is by searching for “Windows” on the Forge and exploring the results.